Skip to content

 What is Behavioral Intelligence?

-Behavioral intelligence is more than just an understanding of human behavior.
-It involves being able to interpret the behavior of others and adjust your own accordingly in order to achieve desired results.
-Behavioral intelligence is based on the idea that emotions, thoughts, intentions, and actions are all interconnected and can be used to effectively influence our environment.
+Behavioral intelligence encompasses more, than comprehending behavior.
+It involves the ability to interpret others behavior and adapt your own accordingly to achieve desired outcomes.
+The core concept of intelligence is the interconnection between emotions, thoughts, intentions and actions which can be effectively utilized to influence our surroundings.

 What is Emotional Intelligence?